An Efficient Algorithm for Generalized Polynomial Partitioning and Its Applications: Preliminaries

 \section{Preliminaries}

-In what follows, the \emph{complexity} of a semi-algebraic set $S$ in $\RR^d$ is the minimum value $b$ so that $S$ can be represented as the locus of points $x \in \RR^d$ satisfying a Boolean formula with at most $b$ atoms of the form $P(x) < 0$ or $P(x) = 0$, with each $P$ being a $d$-variate polynomial of degree at most $b$.
+In what follows, the \emph{complexity} of a semi-algebraic set $S$ in $\RR^d$ is the minimum value $b$ so that $S$ can be represented as the set of points $x \in \RR^d$ satisfying a (quantifier-free) Boolean formula with at most $b$ atoms of the form $P(x) < 0$ or $P(x) = 0$, with each $P$ being a $d$-variate polynomial of degree at most $b$.